Butter Brickle: Fenn Bros. Ice Cream and Candy Co.

-The Fenn Bros. manufactured Butter Brickle candy and flavoring until the 1970s, when the company liquidated.
-The "Butter Brickle" trademark and formula were sold to the company Leaf, Inc., which manufactured Heath Bars.

-A remnant of the name remains in "Heath Bits 'o Brickle Toffee Bits," sold by The Hershey Company, which acquired the Heath assets in 1996.

-Butter Brickle flavor ice cream is currently sold by ice-cream makers, the name Butter Brickle used under license.
+The Fenn Bros. manufactured Butter Brickle candy and flavoring until the 1970s, when the company was liquidated.
+The "Butter Brickle" trademark and formula were sold to Leaf, Inc., which manufactured Heath Bars.
+A product similar to the original toffee bits sold by Fenn remains in "Heath Bits 'o Brickle Toffee Bits," sold by The Hershey Company, which acquired the Heath assets in 1996.
+Butter Brickle flavor ice cream is currently sold by ice-cream makers with the name Butter Brickle being used under license.